 Though it wasn't a secret that the search for Spock (pun intended) was on in "Unification Part 1", the fact that they found him was spoiled...because the last five seconds of the episode (with the big reveal, which would be followed almost immediately by "To Be Continued") was shown in the trailer.

-Star Trek: Voyager: One immensely frustrating one occurred.
+Star Trek: Voyager had one immensely frustrating one.
 At the very end (literally in the last five seconds) of the otherwise unrelated episode "Blood Fever," the crew discover a Borg corpse, setting up the next episode, "Unity," and the primary threat of the remainder of the series.
 It was pretty effective — it came completely out of left field and chillingly evoked one of the most terrifying enemies in the Trek mythos (regardless of how unforgivably Villain Decayed they would subsequently become).
 So what do the producers do?
 Why, they put that scene right in the trailer, of course.

 Voyager's "The Chute" is a classic example.
 Paris and Kim are thrown in an alien prison, and about halfway through comes the revelation that they can't break out because the prison is in space.
 It's a very dramatic shot that would no doubt have been more effective if it hadn't been in the commercial.

-Super Sentai: Certain seasons of this show (such as Boukenger and Gekiranger) have a nasty habit of showing story spoilers in the "next episode preview" at the end of each episode.
+Certain seasons of Super Sentai, such as Boukenger and Gekiranger, have a nasty habit of showing story spoilers in the "next episode preview" at the end of each episode.

 In the Boukenger episode called "The Golden Sword," the Monster of the Week is Nigh Invulnerable and utterly tearing the Rangers a new one.
 The trailer reveals that in the following episode, a new character could turn out to be friend or foe and might even fall under the bad guy's control.
 Then it goes onto show the Rangers handily beating up the monster that was killing them in the current episode, then said new character joining in and later posing with the Rangers' Humongous Mecha.
 Not much is saved for the actual episode at all.